timbrennecke/chatbot-reporting-dashboard/SECURITY_INSTRUCTIONS.md

 # Security Instructions for Mac Apps

-When you download the Mac installer apps (`Simple Installer.app` or `Chatbot Dashboard Installer.app`), macOS may block them because they're not signed with an Apple Developer certificate.
+When you download the Mac installer apps (`Chatbot Dashboard Installer.app` or `Chatbot Dashboard Launcher.app`), macOS may block them because they're not signed with an Apple Developer certificate.
 Here's how to safely run them:

 ## 🔒 Why is this happening?